adriennehamrah/interview-prep/general_techniques.md

 ```

 # Linked List
-- Head and tail can either have value of `nil` or be sentinal nodes (dummy nodes that do not hold a value)
+- Head and tail can either have value of `nil` or be sentinel nodes (dummy nodes that do not hold a value)
-- Sentinal nodes avoids type checking for nil
+- Sentinel nodes avoids type checking for nil - simplier code for insertion and deletion.

 ## Reverse Linked List
 ``` ruby